HA: Ghana News

 Humanist Action: Ghana (HA: Ghana) is a Ghanaian women's rights and poverty alleviation program.The program runs a vocational training program in the Central region of Ghana and partners with local grassroots nonprofits that do similar work.

 - Promote humanitarian services in local communities by training future trainers

 HA: Ghana focuses on protecting human rights by championing the skills necessary for Ghanaians in impoverished communities to meet their basic needs.
 HA: Ghana does this by collaborating with local organizations and individuals to empower members of the local community to build a life of self-sustainability and dignity.
 Each vocational or agricultural training project coordinated by HA: Ghana is specifically tailored to the needs and desires identified by the communities themselves.
 After each training, trainees are provided with the tools and equipment needed to start a viable business in their field.

 Founding Principles of Humanist Action: Ghana

-In the communities where HA: Ghana works, the program is built to minimize the visibility of its volunteers and maximize the visibility of its partner organization, because the face of change should always be a local one.
+In the communities where HA: Ghana works, the partnerships are built to minimize the visibility of HA: Ghana and maximize the visibility of its partner organization, because the face of change should always be a local one.
 The narrative that sustainable change comes from within the community is itself revolutionary and empowering because it counters centuries of colonial and internalized racism.

 Telling this story responsibly means letting the words and ideas of local communities speak for themselves.
 It means never exploiting images or stories of suffering in order to raise money for the program.
 And it means focusing on images and stories of resilience and happiness, not only of hardship.

 HA: Ghana believes it has the responsibility to counteract the unrelenting hardship narrative that the media and other organizations often tell about the places where HA: Ghana works.
 Such monolithic storytelling is irresponsible and harmful.
 For more on the danger of a single story, see Chimamanda Ngozi Adichie's TED talk.